Careers education, information, advice and guidance

 At St Francis Xavier’s College we aim for all pupils to go on to employment, education or training after leaving the school.
 Our NEET (Not in Education, Employment or Training) figure after leaving year 11 has been 0% for the last 5 years.
 We are currently renewing the quality award for careers education, information, advice and guidance through Career Connect.

 All pupils should have sufficient access to careers information advice and guidance to allow them to make informed decisions at important stages in their life i.e. after KS3, KS4 and KS5.

 The school has just started using Unifrog for careers lessons and login details were sent to all students and parents.
-These take place weekly during the spring and summer terms during form time.
+These take place weekly during the summer term during form time.
 Pupils must add to this time by logging in outside of form time using the library or home PC.

 Parents should log in with your child, explore career options and start / continue discussions around career aspirations.

 Access for students, parents and teachers